 One of the great strengths of SEMRush is that it provides you with some really valuable insights into your competitor’s SEO and advertising strategy.
-The good news is that it is really easy to do so.
+Additionally, it is really easy to do so.
 Simply log into SEMRush, enter your competitor’s URL, and choose the country you wish to see Google data from.

 You are then shown some nice visuals charting the website’s visitor growth both organic and paid.
-You are also provided with an estimated number of monthly paid and organic visits.
+Also, the analysis provides an estimated number of monthly paid and organic visits.
 SEMRush estimates these figures by multiplying the domain’s click-through-rate (CTR) by keyword volume and dividing by the number of days in the month.

 To take a deep dive into where this traffic is coming from, simply click on the figure.
-In our example, we can see that SEMRush estimates that Salesforce.com have 1.6 million visitors come to their site via organic search.
-When we click into this figure, we can see exactly what the keywords are generating this traffic.
+For example, we can see that SEMRush estimates that Salesforce.com receives 1.6 million visitors to their site via organic search.
+Next, when we click into this figure, we see the exact keywords that generate this traffic.

 You can sort these keywords by position, volume, keyword difficulty, cost per click (CPC), the share of traffic driven to the website by the given keyword, competitive density, and search volume trend.
 There is also a link to the keyword’s SERP.
 You can also deep dive into the domain’s paid traffic as well and you will get all the same data as you do for the organic traffic.
 By clicking through, you can see which terms your competitor has prioritized in their organic and search campaigns.

-If you click into backlinks, you can see where your competitor is getting their links from.
-You can see some charts showing the types of backlinks and the number of referring domains.
+For example, if you click into backlinks, you can see where your competitor is getting their links from.
+Also, you can see some charts showing the types of backlinks and the number of referring domains.

 Scrolling down we can see the backlink URLs as well as page score, trust score, anchor text, the number of external and internal links, the type of link, and the date SEMRush discovered the link.

-Looking through these links you should be able to spot opportunities to build links here for your own site.
-You can also use the SEMRush backlinks comparison tool to see how you fare against as many as five of your competitors.
+Additionally, looking through these links allow you to spot opportunities to build links for your own site.
+Also, you can leverage the SEMRush backlinks comparison tool to see how you fare against as many as five of your competitors.